Organizational Change | Security and Migration

 I performed technical project management and architecture tasks to deliver a project that reduced the lead time to get water to a well and improved reporting capabilities and logistics.
 The project utilized three components, a SharePoint front end to gather and process the data (using OOTB SharePoint tools and Web Parts), an SQL database, and a tool developed in-house for processing the data.

-I took lead on designing and developing the SharePoint and SQL database.
+I took the lead in designing and developing the SharePoint and SQL database.
 For the in-house tool, I assisted the developer by performing code reviews.
 For the project as a whole, I designed the system architecture, applying enterprise best practices and industry standards.

 Deployment of Energy Components to Nigeria